cosmos/sdk-tutorials/academy/ibc/ica.md

 }
 ```

-as you can see, it will validate the source and destination ids and use `createOutgoingPacket` to send a transaction, which will call `SendPacket` of the IBC core module.
+This validates the source and destination IDs and uses `createOutgoingPacket` to send a transaction, which calls `SendPacket` of the IBC core module.

-On the host chain, if a packet arrives, `OnRecvPacket` in the [`relay.go`](https://github.com/cosmos/ibc-go/blob/main/modules/apps/27-interchain-accounts/host/keeper/relay.go) will be called:
+On the host chain, if a packet arrives, `OnRecvPacket` in the [`relay.go`](https://github.com/cosmos/ibc-go/blob/main/modules/apps/27-interchain-accounts/host/keeper/relay.go) is called:

 ```go
 // OnRecvPacket handles a given interchain accounts packet on a destination host chain.